Aliases for CD55 Gene

 CD55 (CD55 Molecule (Cromer Blood Group)) is a Protein Coding gene.
 Diseases associated with CD55 include Complement Hyperactivation, Angiopathic Thrombosis, And Protein-Losing Enteropathy and Blood Group, Cromer System.
-Among its related pathways are Vesicle-mediated transport and Transport to the Golgi and subsequent modification.
+Among its related pathways are Metabolism of proteins and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include lipid binding and virus receptor activity.
-An important paralog of this gene is C4BPA.
+An important paralog of this gene is CSMD1.

 UniProtKB/Swiss-Prot Summary for CD55 Gene

 This protein recognizes C4b and C3b fragments that condense with cell-surface hydroxyl or amino groups when nascent C4b and C3b are locally generated during C4 and c3 activation.
 Interaction of daf with cell-associated C4b and C3b polypeptides interferes with their ability to catalyze the conversion of C2 and factor B to enzymatically active C2a and Bb and thereby prevents the formation of C4b2a and C3bBb, the amplification convertases of the complement cascade (PubMed:7525274).
 Inhibits complement activation by destabilizing and preventing the formation of C3 and C5 convertases, which prevents complement damage (PubMed:28657829).